-The Core Curriculum at TVCC provides students with a solid foundation of knowledge and skills which will assist them throughout life.
+The Core Curriculum at Trinity Valley Community College provides students with a solid foundation of knowledge and skills which will assist them throughout life.
 The core is based upon developing competencies in oral and written communication, reading comprehension and analysis, computer usage, critical thinking, and mathematics.
-The core encompasses a breadth of content ranging from the humanities and liberal arts to the social and natural sciences and from the visual and performing arts to mathematics and computer science.
+The core encompasses a breadth of content and courses ranging from the humanities and liberal arts to the social and natural sciences and from the visual and performing arts to mathematics and computer science.

 In addition to the core competencies, Trinity Valley Community College has established ten general education goals which specify knowledge and skills that students should gain from completing courses in the various component areas of the core curriculum.
 These goals are:

-- 1. Communicate clearly and effectively in both oral and written English. - 2.
-Improve reading skills focused on comprehending, analyzing, interpreting, and - 3.
-Evaluate printed materials. - 4.
-Understand mathematical information and utilize mathematical skills. - 5.
-Demonstrate qualitative/quantitative critical thinking skills. - 6.
-Understand and appreciate cultural and ethnic diversity. - 7.
-Utilize computer based technology in accessing information, solving problems, and communicating. - 8.
-Recognize and evaluate artistic achievements in the visual and performing arts. - 9.
-Improve basic understanding of political, economic, and social systems. - 10.
-Demonstrate knowledge of the physical universe and living systems. - 11.
-Develop skills and strategies to become an engaged learner.
+- 1. To communicate clearly and effectively in both oral and written English. - 2.
+To improve reading skills focused on comprehending, analyzing, interpreting, and evaluate printed materials. - 3.
+To understand mathematical information and utilize mathematical skills. - 4.
+To demonstrate qualitative and quantitative critical thinking skills. - 5.
+To understand and appreciate cultural and ethnic diversity. - 6.
+To utilize computer based technology in accessing information, solving problems, and communicating. - 7.
+To recognize and evaluate artistic achievements in the visual and performing arts. - 8.
+To improve basic understanding of political, economic, and social systems. - 9.
+To demonstrate knowledge of the physical universe and living systems. - 10.
+To develop skills and strategies to become an engaged learner.